torvalds/linux/Documentation/userspace-api/media/v4l/metafmt-d4xx.rst

 Description
 ===========

-Intel D4xx (D435 and other) cameras include per-frame metadata in their UVC payload headers, following the Microsoft(R) UVC extension proposal [1_].
+Intel D4xx (D435, D455 and others) cameras include per-frame metadata in their UVC payload headers, following the Microsoft(R) UVC extension proposal [1_].
 That means, that the private D4XX metadata, following the standard UVC header, is organised in blocks.
 D4XX cameras implement several standard block types,